LIYANG-UST/CypherPunk-Manifesto/README.md

-# CypherPunk-Manifesto

-A Cypherpunk's Manifesto

-by Eric Hughes
+# CypherPunk-Manifesto by Eric Hughes

 Privacy is necessary for an open society in the electronic age.
 Privacy is not secrecy.
 A private matter is something one doesn't